schnoddelbotz/writing/README.md

 To give the Latex approach a quick try, visit [OverLeaf](https://www.overleaf.com/) - [Latex](https://www.latex-project.org/) environment in the browser.

 Google "Latex download mac" to find [MacTex](https://www.tug.org/mactex/) for MacOS etc. I'll add links [one day](https://www.youtube.com/watch?v=YRom6y1E8p8), maybe.

+### Setting up your machine to work with git and LaTeX

+This section assumes macOS where you want to install [MacTex](https://www.youtube.com/watch?v=7u4_gzx-9rE).
+Windows users replace that with e.g. [MikTex](https://miktex.org/).
+On Debian or Ubuntu Linux, type `sudo apt install textlive` (see [debian texlive meta-package](https://packages.debian.org/bookworm/texlive)).
+Do that now.
+Something for your diary!

+Next choose a free GIT hosting service that offers PRIVATE repositories, giving you your BACKUP and COLLABORATION solution.
+Consider [gitlab](https://gitlab.com), [github](https://github.com/) (They do have one fance intro for new users, I can tell you!
+SPACE!) or [atlassian bitbucket](https://atlassian.com/) or so.
+Let's assume github simply because it's so widespread, which is no good argument to be fair.

+1. Visit e.g. github.com
+2. Create a new account
+3. Spend some hours preparing a nice profile picture that makes you stand out from the rest (optional)
+4. Open `Terminal.app` (from /Applications/Utilities or via Cmd-Space and typing Term...)
+5. Type `ssh-keygen` IF you're not aware of owning a SSH keypair yet.
+We need it to authenticate your macOS (User) to interact with the repository at github.com.
+6. ssh-keygen will ask for a PASSPHRASE.
+You CAN press enter, but if your notebook gets stolen, you should quickly remove the key from github.com.
+Meaning, convenience -- as a security aware user, you SHOULD use a passphrase.
+Otherwise the key generated - lying around in the wrong hands - acts like a regular physical key anybody can use to control your repository (or more).
+So, don't be lazy.
+Or at least be honest so you do not forget.
+7. After creating your account on [github.com](https://github.com), create a new repository for your document.
+8. Next, upload the SSH *public* key file generated in step 5 to github: Click on your profile icon, settings, then SSH and GPG keys.
+Upload the `id_?sa.pub` there (see Terminal output from step 5) to github.

+Finally, install [SublimeMerge](https://www.sublimemerge.com/) or any GIT GUI (Graphical user interface) of your choice.
+As IT noob, this enables us to focus on our document and its backup / changelog.
+You can take a terminal git Ninja course later on.

+Run SublimeMerge and provide the URL of the repository created in step 7 above, to run an initial "clone", meaning downloading the (more or less bare) repository to your machine so you can work "within" (or on) that repository.
+You'll have to provide a "checkout directory".
+That's the local directory to be used for the repository.
+Well.
+A git repository is a repository is a repository.
+Maybe they wanted to remember Subversion or so.
+Next.

+**You're (type) set!**

+After logging out once (or rebooting), your LaTeX environment will be ready to typeset documents.
+(Background is it installs some shell scripts, sourced at login only.
+Just logout quickly and back in, ok?).

+You may want to download the zip file of the [example latex template](https://github.com/schnoddelbotz/writing/archive/refs/heads/main.zip) and unpack to your, uh, checkout directory.

+Either way, you're now able to run `TexShop.app`, which came with the `MacTex` installer.
+Any `.tex` file will be opened with this application.
+It's like the offline version of Overleaf ;).

+### BACKUP, revision control system (RCS)

+The above preparations now deliver: Any file we add or alter inside the checkout will pop up in SublimeMerge.
+After one set of work is done (hour, hours, day?) - COMMIT.
+That creates a LOG ENTRY and captures state at the time.
+The COMMIT works only on files STAGED for the upcoming commit, meaning you can select which files you want to "submit" to version control with this step.
+Nice, no?

+This helps locally, a LOT already.
+But the IT department knows its Papenheimers - you will spill coffee on your notebook, killing it 2 days before submission.
+Accordingly, as [Al Lowe](https://twitter.com/AlLowe) said:

+> Save often, save early!

+IIRC, that was in Leisure Suit Larry I, no?
+If you need to check: [LSL1](https://www.youtube.com/watch?v=Wyvi1pdDPUc).

+For us, today, this means: PUSH the LOCAL changes to some REMOTE repository for backup purposes (or just sharing).
+You can have any number of remotes. git is a distributed version control system.
+We stick to one.
+No confusion now :)

+Just BACK UP REGULARILY.
+If you avoid git, create revisions your own and keep copies of them ONLINE / OFFLINE etc.

+Sure.
+Secure.
+Enable [2FA](https://www.youtube.com/watch?v=EY9hiHD9XKU) on Github or wherever you are, they said!

 ## From Outline to paragraphs, sections, chapters etc.